Table Of Contents

 What Are The Disadvantages?

-It may not be right for you if you:
+It may not be right for you if you are:

-- Are unsure if you want to have a child biologically in the future
+- Unsure if you ever want to have a biological child in the future

-- Are being pressured by family, friends, or a partner
+- Being pressured by family, friends, or a partner

-- If you are looking to solve problems that could be temporary such as:
+- Hoping to solve problems that could be temporary such as: